artfulrobot/resendmailing/README.md

 2. Create a copy of the mailing (ideally reusing the "re-use" code) but then remove the groups and put the new hidden group in its place.

+## New (untested): Immediately resend a mailing to a single contact.

+There’s a new and rather untested feature you'll find under **Mailings » Resend Sent Mailing** which lets you resend a mailing to any single contact.
+This may have various uses, from convenience to testing.

+Known quirk: this essentially adds a new job to an existing mailing, and is designed NOT to change the recipients table.
+This means you get reports like "Intended Recipients: *N*, Successful Deliveries: *N + 1*".

+(Nb. it would be nice to work a link to this into the Sent Mailings table, under the 'more' menu, but I couldn't figure that out due to my QuickForm alergies.
+I have designed the angular path so it can take a mailing ID like `#/resendmailing/<mailingID>`, so if you can do that, please do a PR.)

+!!!warning
+   I don't know that this is safe to use yet.
+Testers welcome!